jakemcc/jakemccrary.com/source/_posts/2016-06-25-seven-tips-for-successful-remote-meetings.markdown

 This is I recommend using video chat.
 Video conferences allow you to see the other people on the call and you can pick up on physical cues.
-These cues make all the difference and vastly improves communication in the meeting.
+These cues make all the difference and vastly improve communication in the meeting.

 ### Co-located attendees should use their own device